 Saadia Iqbal's blog

 We’ve been hearing a lot of bleak news regarding the global economic crisis.
 Perhaps this recent update from the World Bank is the bleakest yet.
+According to the report, the crisis will cause child mortality rates to soar in developing countries; in fact, it predicts that between 2009 to 2015, an average 200,000 to 400,000 more babies may die per year—a total of 1.4 to 2.8 million—if the crisis persists.

 Did you know that South Asia has the highest rates of malnutrition and the largest numbers of undernourished children in the world?
 About 38-46% of the population suffers from malnutrition, compared to 28% in sub-Saharan Africa.
+This is surprising, given South Asia’s recent impressive economic growth, and it’s become an urgent priority for development in the region.

 I used to work for an organization in London, whose vision was “education for a just and sustainable world.”
 In simpler terms, they wanted to get issues such as poverty reduction, climate change and fair trade incorporated within national curricula, which they called bringing a “global dimension” to education.